BOI Reporting: The Requirement That Was Rolled Back

 The original BOI requirement would have created a federal, non-public database containing your name, date of birth, home address, and a copy of your ID — connected to every LLC you own.
 While the database was never public (access was restricted to law enforcement and regulated financial institutions), it represented a significant expansion of government data collection on business owners.

-With the requirement removed for US entities:
+Under the March 2025 interim rule for US entities:

 Why It Still Matters to Understand